andywenk/evernote_link_extractor/README.md

 A folder with the extension .enex is being created.
 All your Notes are stored there as HTML files.

+## This is Alpha software

+I created this little gem out of the need to somehow extract the Evernote URL's from my notes.
+Please be aware, that this is Alpha software and may produce bugs.
+Use it at your onw risk ;-).

 ## Installation

 Add this line to your application's Gemfile: